Erin McGraw: Awards

 A former Wallace Stegner Fellow at Stanford University (1988–90), she has received fellowships from the Ohio Arts Council and the corporations of MacDowell and Yaddo.

 Personal life

-Born and raised in Redondo Beach, California, McGraw received her MFA at Indiana University and has lived in the Midwest ever since.
+Born and raised in Redondo Beach, California, McGraw received her MFA at Indiana University Bloomington and has lived in the Midwest ever since.
 Now an emeritus member of the faculty, McGraw taught in the MFA in Creative Writing program at the Ohio State University alongside her husband, the poet Andrew Hudgins, until her retirement.